david.fawcett at gmail.com

 - Last Updated

-The contents of a Map File are used by MapServer for configuration, data access, projection, and more.
-Because the Map File is parsed every time a map image is requested, it is important to think about what you include in the file in order to optimize performance.
-The optimal Map File is one that doesn’t include or reference anything that isn’t needed.
+The contents of a .map file (“mapfile”) are used by MapServer for configuration, data access, projection, and more.
+Because the mapfile is parsed every time a map image is requested, it is important to think about what you include in the file in order to optimize performance.
+The optimal mapfile is one that doesn’t include or reference anything that isn’t needed.
+The following steps will help you both manage and optimize your mapfiles.

 Projection defined using inline projection parameters